-Dave Davia and Michael Fields, Designated Representatives of Initiative 2023-2024 #296.
+Dave Davia and Michael Fields, Designated Representatives of Initiative 2023-2024 #298.

-MOTION FOR REHEARING ON INITIATIVE 2023-2024 #296
+MOTION FOR REHEARING ON INITIATIVE 2023-2024 #298

-Through their legal counsel, Scott Wasserman and Ann Adele Terry, registered electors of the City and County of Denver, submit this motion for rehearing on Initiative 2023-2024 #296, and state:
+Through their legal counsel, Scott Wasserman and Ann Adele Terry, registered electors of the City and County of Denver, submit this motion for rehearing on Initiative 2023-2024 #298, and state:

-On April 18, 2024, the Title Setting Board set the following ballot title and submission clause for Initiative 2023-2024 #296:
+On April 18, 2024, the Title Setting Board set the following ballot title and submission clause for Initiative 2023-2024 #298:

-Shall funding available for counties, school districts, water districts, fire districts, and other districts funded, at least in part, by property taxes be impacted by a reduction of \$670 million in property tax revenue by a change to the Colorado Revised Statutes concerning reductions in property taxes, and, in connection therewith, reducing the assessment rate for certain nonresidential property by 1% per year for five years until the assessment rate is 24% of the property value, which assessment rate applies for every subsequent property tax year; and reducing the assessment rate for residential property by 0.37% per year for five years until the assessment rate is 5.3% of the property value, which assessment rate applies for every subsequent property tax year?
+Shall funding available for counties, school districts, water districts, fire districts, and other districts funded, at least in part, by property taxes be impacted by a reduction of \$3 billion in property tax revenue by a change to the Colorado Revised Statutes concerning reductions in property taxes, and, in connection therewith, reducing the assessment rate for certain nonresidential property to 25.5% of the property value; and reducing the assessment rate for residential property to 5.7% of the property value after subtracting the lesser of \$55,000 or the amount that causes the property valuation to be \$1,000?